medic/rdt-capture/readme_assets/rdt_configuration.md

 Once you have the template image, add it to the following folder in your Android code: `app/src/main/res/drawable/nodpi/`.

 ### 2. Identifying regions of interest
-TODO: open in image editor, include screenshots
+TODO: open in image editor

+*TODO: image showing different regions of interest* *TODO: image showing how to find pixel locations for one of those regions of interest*

 ### 3. Modifying the configuration file
 If you are working directly on our repository, open the file `app/src/main/assets/config.json`.
 If not, copy that file over to oyr file